 After you have enjoyed the views of the river, you can walk towards the Schloss and adore the Procession of Princes (Fürstenzug), the largest porcelain mural in the world consisting of 25,000 pieces.
 Alternatively, you might also visit the Green Vault which pays for Europe’s most splendid treasure chamber museum.

 If you prefer to visit the city with the local guide who can tell you interesting things about Dresden, you can join online here.
-During one hour and half, you will be taken to all major sights.
+During one hour and a half, you will be taken to all major sights.

-The church was destroyed during the 1945 bombings and opened in 2005 after the renovation.
-You can still recognize some of the original stones which were used (they are much darker than the rest).
+The history behind the church is pretty moving: it was used as a shelter in the during the bombing in 1945, and about 300 people were hiding in its crypt until it was destroyed it nearly all.
+After a war, the church was reconstructed at reopened in 2005.
+Some of the original pieces from the walls and altar were cleaned and incorporated into the new structure: You can still recognize there today some of the old stones which were used (they are much darker than the rest).
 Interestingly, they are even at approximately the original position because a special computer imaging program was used to do the three-dimensional analysis of the ruins.

-With its 150 pubs, bars and restaurants, Neustadt district is the place to be at night:) Dresden is a college town and this is the place where they all go out.
+With its 150 pubs, bars and restaurants, Neustadt district is the place to be at night:) They say that Dresden is a college town and this is the place where they all go out.
 If you’re out late after drinking too much beer, you might enter the so-called “Bermuda triangle”.
 But don’t worry: there are restaurants which serve breakfast until 4 pm.

-I took a guided tour by Danilo – a Dresden native who not only knows most of the pubs but also knows much about the street art.
-Interestingly enough, he also remembers times of the micro nation that existed in Neustadt.
-He even showed me his former passport!
-More info here: Dresden Nightwalk
+Neustadt is very lively and pretty alternative, with lots of graffiti around.
+In order to find them all I took a guided tour by Danilo – a Dresden native who not only knows most of the pubs but also knows much about the street art.
+Interestingly enough, he also remembers times of the micronation that existed in Neustadt.
+He even showed me his former passport of Bunte Republik Neustadt.
+More info about his tours here: Dresden Nightwalk